Jean Dow: Religion and education remained important to Dow throughout her mission work

 Evangelical work was central to Dow's life.
 In a pamphlet that Margaret Griffith wrote about Dow's missionary work, entitled a Beloved Physician, she noted that “[m]edicine was [Dow’s] profession, Evangelism was her passion.”
 Dow, along with her assistants, used to take off time from their practice to preach and teach the word of God in neighboring areas.
-Religion was incorporated into Dow’s medical missionary work, and in fact, medicine was, in some ways, a vehicle through which she was able to evangelize others.
+Religion was incorporated into Dow's medical missionary work, and in fact, medicine was, in some ways, a vehicle through which she was able to evangelize others.

 Several times during her tenure in the North Honan Mission, Dow took furloughs in order to deliver speeches in churches about her missionary work or to enroll in post graduate courses to study the latest advancements in tropical medicine.
 In 1901, in the wake of the Boxer Rebellion, Dow left Honan China to study Tropical Medicine at the New York University School of Medicine.
 In 1909, Dow took another furlough to continue her tropical medicine studies at the London School of Hygiene and Tropical Medicine.
 She was one of two women in her graduating class.
 Lastly, in 1925, she became a fellow in Obstetrics at New York Presbyterian Hospital.

 Death and legacy

 Dow died in China on January 16, 1927, at the age of 56, after a short unknown illness.
 She never married and had no children.

-Despite Dow’s success in the medical field, her commitment to science is rarely acknowledged.
+Despite Dow's success in the medical field, her commitment to science is rarely acknowledged.
 Rather, she is more often remembered for her religious devotion and her appearance.
-Even the secretary of the Church’s Foreign Mission Committee, Dr. R.P.
-Mackay, who spoke at Dow’s funeral, did not mention her contributions to the medical field, but spoke about her physical beauty and her outstanding Christian character: "To begin with Dr. Dow was favoured in personal appearance.
+Even the secretary of the Church's Foreign Mission Committee, R.P.
+Mackay, who spoke at Dow's funeral, did not mention her contributions to the medical field, but spoke about her physical beauty and her outstanding Christian character: "To begin with Dr. Dow was favoured in personal appearance.
 Whilst that is not an essential quality, yet a winsome face and graceful manner lie very near to the essentials.
 Dr. Dow was so endowed… Yet with all this attainment and assured appreciation, she could scarcely be induced to speak of her own work.
 When home on furlough she had a great story to tell, but could not be induced to tell it.
 She could speak but her words were always impersonal.
 The … “I” was ever lacking."

 For twenty years, Dow was the only female physician and surgeon practicing in North Honan.
-She was one of the first women to be admitted onto the North Honan Mission’s executive committee.
-She argued for gender separation in medical hospitals so that women’s medical care could be a first priority and so that they would obtain quality medical care – a pressing issue during the 1920s.
+She was one of the first women to be admitted onto the North Honan Mission's executive committee.
+She argued for gender separation in medical hospitals so that women's medical care could be a first priority and so that they would obtain quality medical care – a pressing issue during the 1920s.
 She was a pioneer in regards to providing health care to women in North Honan, China and one of the first professionals to successfully isolate in China and treat the microorganism carrying the visceral leishmaniasis disease.